RossiFire/drs-navbar/README.md

 Some informations before the effective usage:

 * You can set as many dropdown as you want
-* This library use [FontAwesome](https://fontawesome.com/) as icons.
-In order to use this Navbar you have to import the following libraries:
+* [FontAwesome](https://fontawesome.com/) icons are used, so you have to import the following libraries:

 ```shell
 $ npm i @fortawesome/fontawesome-svg-core